 Its trunk was thick and its roots twisted and gigantic.
 My grandson, Jake, was with me on my adventure and started climbing up the roots towards the trunk, which he was not able to reach.
 As my eyes traveled upwards I was struck with the amazing fact of why this tree was the healthiest tree on the mountain.

 Most likely encased in bird excrement, or blown by the wind, a seed had fallen – you guessed it – between the rock and a hard place.
 All alone, protected from the storms that the other trees endured, this tree grew and grew.
 Taller and taller, it reached up towards the sky, it’s roots and trunk supported on three sides with solid rock.
-This solid support had provided the tree with an opportunity to grow, unchallenged, in a way that none of the other trees had benefitted from!
+This solid support had provided the tree with an opportunity to grow, unchallenged, in a way that none of the other trees had enjoyed!

 A dear friend of mine is another person who stands out among the rest.
 Her life has been hard and isolating.
 Born deaf, her parents did not believe in teaching her sign language, but instead, insisted that she learn how to read lips.
 Her insights, observational skills, and discernment are unlike most people I have ever met.
 She has a deep curiosity and an ability to focus in order to read lips of those speaking … and in observing other signals, such as body language and vibrations that others never notice.